Junín virus

-Argentinian mammarenavirus, better known as the Junin virus or Junín virus (JUNV), is an arenavirus in the Mammarenavirus genus that causes Argentine hemorrhagic fever (AHF).
+Junin virus or Junín virus (JUNV), is an arenavirus in the Mammarenavirus genus that causes Argentine hemorrhagic fever (AHF).
 The virus took its original name from the city of Junín, around which the first cases of infection were reported, in 1958.

 Virology

 Structure

-Argentinian mammarenavirus is a negative sense ssRNA enveloped virion with a variable diameter between 50 and 300 nm.
+Junín virus is a negative sense ssRNA enveloped virion with a variable diameter between 50 and 300 nm.
 The surface of the particle encompasses a layer of T-shaped glycoproteins, each extending up to 10 nm outwards from the envelope, which are important in mediating attachment and entry into host cells.